davidxdeveloper/throttlebot-verification/README.md

 # 🤖 ThrottleBot - Vehicle Verification Bot

-We're simplying the process of verifying your vehicles across Discord by featuring a seamless and feature full experience.
+We're simplifying the process of verifying your vehicles across Discord by featuring a seamless and feature full experience.

 The bot utilizes Discord's latest API version V9 to provide you with the latest features that are available.

 + A garage system to store and display all your vehicles.
 + Seamless verifcation process with the help of buttons.
 + Slash commands for a powerful and interactive experience.
-+ Syncing across different servers.
-(Coming Soon)
++ Syncing across different servers. (beta)

 ## Getting Started
 1. Invite ThrottleBot Verification (hosted by us) to your server.